-Compare rates from 22 car insurance companies in Wisconsin.
+Compare the best rates from 21 car insurance companies in Wisconsin.

 Across the Badger State, there are 237,124 miles of road just waiting to be driven.
 We’ll get you prepped, then you take the wheel.

 At The Zebra we're all about helping you save money on car insurance.
 Our engine looks for the cheapest insurance provider to find the best fit for you and your vehicle.
 Since Wisconsin might have cheaper premiums that makes our job a breeze!
 It's easy to get started—we just need some basic information to begin finding the best auto discounts for you.

 |11||West Bend Mutual||$908|

 |15||Auto Club Group||$958|

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Wisconsin drivers without a recent moving violation can save 19% on their car insurance premiums, on average — compared to the national average of 17%.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.

 Young drivers — aged between 16 and 25 — pay very high car insurance rates, with those aged 16-19 paying the most expensive premiums of all.
 Because of the risk presented by inexperienced drivers, teen drivers pay more than three times the national average for car insurance.
 In Wisconsin, the average teen driver pays $3,837 — less than the national average but more than three times more than an older driver in Wisconsin.